camunda-community-hub/zeebe-test-container/README.md

 Example usage
 =============

-Import `zeebe-container` to your project, and you can use the containers in your tests as:
+Import `zeebe-test-container` to your project, and you can use the containers in your tests as:

 ### Simple broker with embedded gateway